 int a=5; Text(a) //error Text(a.toString()) //all good

-If you use int directly in text widget, then you will definitely get an error as only a string format is acceptable, so for that we have used the toString method which will in a way make the datatype string and the number 5 will be shown in the screen.
+If you use an integer directly in a text widget, then you will definitely get an error as only a string format is acceptable.
+So for that, we have used the toString method which will in a way make the datatype string and the number 5 will be shown on the screen.